 We Educate About:

 Erica Kempter and Mike Levine have been growing & trialing edible plants for over 20 years.
-Our seed obsession began in 2005 with our first breeding project.
-Since then we have spent over 5 years researching and documenting Great Lakes plant foods, their history, cultural stories and uses.
+Our seed passion began in 2005 with our first breeding project.
+Since then we have spent many years researching and documenting Great Lakes seeds, history, and stories.

 Meet the Founders: